Mark Weber, Assistant Dean for Career Services

 Yih-hsien Shen, Assistant Director and Director for J.D.
 Advising

 Helen Long, Assistant Director for J.D.
 Advising & Strategic Planning

 Lisa Terrasi, Assistant Director and Director of Recruitment and Operations

 Assistant Dean for Career Services

 Mark has more than 20 years of experience counseling and advising students and attorneys about their careers.
-Before joining Harvard Law School in 2000, he was the Assistant Dean for Career Services at the University of Illinois College of Law for six years.
-Prior to that, he practiced law for six years at a mid-sized firm in Chicago focusing on tax, corporate and bankruptcy matters.
-He is also a CPA and worked in the tax department of a Big Four public accounting firm in Chicago for two years.
-Mark is an active member of NALP, the Association for Legal Career Professionals and has held numerous leadership positions within the organization including serving on the Board of Directors, the Long Range Strategic Planning Committee, and Chairing the Nominating Committee.
-Mark received his B.S. in Accountancy from the University of Illinois and his J.D. from the University of Illinois College of Law.
+Before becoming the Assistant Dean for Career Services at Harvard Law School in 2000, he held that role at the University of Illinois College of Law, his alma mater.
+Mark is an active member of NALP, the National Association for Law Placement and has held numerous leadership positions within the organization including serving on the Board of Directors and the Long Range Strategic Planning Committee, and chairing the Nominating Committee.
+In addition to his experience in higher education, Mark practiced law at a mid-sized firm in Chicago where he focused on tax, corporate and bankruptcy matters and worked in the tax department of a Big Four public accounting firm.
+Mark is also a CPA and received his B.S. in Accountancy from the University of Illinois.

 Associate Director of Career Services and Director of Judicial Clerkships